KaiyangZhou/ssdg-benchmark/README.md

 This code is the official implementation of the following paper: [Semi-Supervised Domain Generalization with Stochastic StyleMatch](https://arxiv.org/abs/2106.00592).
 The paper addresses a practical and yet under-studied setting for domain generalization: one needs to use limited labeled data along with abundant unlabeled data gathered from multiple distinct domains to learn a generalizable model.
 This setting greatly challenges existing domain generalization methods, which are not designed to deal with unlabeled data and are thus less scalable in practice.
 Our approach, StyleMatch, extends the pseudo-labeling-based [FixMatch](https://arxiv.org/abs/2001.07685)—a state-of-the-art semi-supervised learning framework—in two crucial ways: 1) a stochastic classifier is designed to reduce overfitting and 2) the two-view consistency learning paradigm in FixMatch is upgraded to a multi-view version with style augmentation as the third complementary view.
 Two benchmarks are constructed for evaluation.
 Please see the paper at https://arxiv.org/abs/2106.00592 for more details.

+# Updates

+**23-10-2021**: StyleMatch has been accepted to [NeurIPS 2021 Workshop on Distribution Shifts: Connecting Methods and Applications](https://sites.google.com/view/distshift2021).

 ## How to setup the environment

 This code is built on top of [Dassl.pytorch](https://github.com/KaiyangZhou/Dassl.pytorch).
 Please follow the instructions provided in https://github.com/KaiyangZhou/Dassl.pytorch to install the `dassl` environment, as well as to prepare the datasets, PACS and OfficeHome.
 The five random labeled-unlabeled splits can be downloaded at the following links: [pacs](https://drive.google.com/file/d/1PSliZDI9D-_Wrr3tfRzGVtN2cpM1892p/view?usp=sharing), [officehome](https://drive.google.com/file/d/1hASLWAfkf4qj-WXU5cx9uw9rQDsDvSyO/view?usp=sharing).
 The splits need to be extracted to the two datasets' folders.
 Assume you put the datasets under the directory `$DATA`, the structure should look like